giulino/multi-threading-binance-API-downloader/README.md

-# Binance Concurrent Market Data Downloader
+# Binance Concurrent Market Data Downloader (Work in progress)

 A high-performance Python framework for downloading and validating historical OHLC market data from the Binance REST API — featuring multi-threaded concurrency, rate-limit control, and blazing-fast data processing with Polars.